 Currency risk is the risk that the value of a financial instrument would fluctuate due to changes in foreign exchange rates.
 The Group adopted a strategy under which the banking book has no open positions in foreign currencies.
-Therefore the Group has not set any limits for open positions in foreign currencies.
 Positions are monitored on a daily basis and hedging strategies are used to close such positions.
-Minimum technical residual open positions in foreign currencies are allowed; the Group sets technical limits for these positions.
+Minimum technical residual open positions in foreign currencies are allowed; the Group sets limits for these positions.
 The technical currency position is added to the currency position of the trading book position and reported in aggregate.

-The table below shows the foreign currency risk sensitivity of the statement of income (before tax) as at 31 December 2012 and 2011:
+The table below shows the foreign currency risk sensitivity of the statement of income (before tax) as at 31 December 2013 and 2012:

-2012 2011 Net position Increase Decrease Net position Increase Decrease in foreign of foreign of foreign in foreign of foreign of foreign currency exchange exchange currency exchange exchange rate by rate by rate by rate by (CZKm) 1 CZK/EUR 1 CZK/EUR 1 CZK/EUR 1 CZK/EUR EUR 194 8 (8) 70 3 (3)
+2013 2012 Net position Increase Decrease Net position • Decrease in foreign of foreign of foreign in foreign of foreign of foreign currency exchange exchange currency exchange exchange rate by rate by rate by rate by (CZKm) 1 CZK/EUR 1 CZK/EUR 1 CZK/EUR 1 CZK/EUR EUR 13 - - 194 8 (8)

-Sensitivity of the statement of income on foreign currencies other than EUR is not significant.
+Sensitivity of the statement of income to currencies other than EUR is not significant.